CycleOperators/docs/changelog/2025-02-18-icptopup-ts/index.md

 4. The CMC does not have a batch cycles minting API, meaning that the developer needs to handle all complexity associated with batching cycles, incurring additional, unnecessary fees for each individual cycles minting transaction.

-### A simple, but powerful solution 💪
+icptopup-ts **solves these issues** by providing a simple, atomic, ICRC compatible API for topping up multiple canisters in parallel.

-icptopup-ts <span style="color:chartreuse">**solves these issues**</span> by providing a simple, atomic, ICRC compatible API for topping up multiple canisters in parallel.
+### Using ICRC-2 Approvals to simplify the DX 💪

-The package leverages [ICRC-2 approvals](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-2#icrc2_approve), allowing the icptopup API to handle both ICP transfer and cycles topup, as well as handling potential intermediate error states that could occur.
+The package leverages [ICRC-2 approvals](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-2#icrc2_approve), allowing the icptopup API to handle both ICP transfer and cycles topups, as well as handling any potential intermediate error states that could occur.
 This results in a simplified, decoupled two step experience:

 1. First, the developer [approves icptopup-ts to mint cycles](https://github.com/CycleOperators/icptopup-ts?tab=readme-ov-file#2-approve-icptopup-to-mint-cycles-from-icp-on-your-behalf).
 This step is a simple approval for funds to be transferred, and does not transfer any ICP.